Army hosts Diehl and Colgate - WTOP News

 West Point, New York; Thursday, 6 p.m.
 EST

-BOTTOM LINE: Colgate visits Army after Sophia Diehl scored 21 points in Colgate’s 66-47 victory against the Canisius Golden Griffins.
+BOTTOM LINE: Colgate visits Army after Sophia Diehl scored 21 points in Colgate’s 66-47 victory over the Canisius Golden Griffins.

-The Black Knights have gone 4-1 in home games.
-Army ranks second in the Patriot with 26.1 defensive rebounds per game led by Kya Smith averaging 4.4.
+The Black Knights are 4-1 in home games.
+Army ranks second in the Patriot in rebounding with 34.0 rebounds.
+Kya Smith paces the Black Knights with 7.5 boards.

-The Raiders are 4-2 on the road.
-Colgate averages 72.2 points and has outscored opponents by 13.8 points per game.
+The Raiders have gone 4-2 away from home.
+Colgate scores 72.2 points while outscoring opponents by 13.8 points per game.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.